-The Merici Mentor program works with students with a disability from Black Mountain School and students in the Introductory English Centre at North Ainslie Primary School.
+The Merici Mentor program works with students with a disability from Black Mountain School and students in the Introductory English Centre at North Ainslie Primary School or at a local Catholic Primary school.

 As a transition into the work force, young people with a disability volunteer to work once a week at Merici College.
-A dedicated team of Year 10 students give their time, two or three lessons each week to work as mentors with these young people.
-The Mentors prepare a work program for each day and work alongside the volunteers at a range of tasks including cooking, cleaning, gardening, office skills, recycling, maintenance of sporting equipment and looking after the school chickens.
+A dedicated team of Year 10 students give their time, one or two lessons each week to work as mentors with these young people.
+The mentors prepare a work program for each day and work alongside the volunteers at a range of tasks including cooking, cleaning, gardening, office skills, recycling, maintenance of sporting equipment and looking after the school chickens.

-At the Introductory English Centre, Mentors work with students from non-English speaking backgrounds who have recently moved to Australia by listening to them read, playing games and participating in classroom activities.
+At the Introductory English Centre, mentors work with students from non-English speaking backgrounds who have recently moved to Australia by listening to them read, playing games and participating in classroom activities.
+Students attend during one of their scheduled RE lessons.